osama-mhmd/techno-international/README.md

 ## Introduction

 My name is Osama Mohammed, and this is the technical assessment for joining **EngTechno**.
-This project was built according to the Figma design provided, and it includes an Admin Dashboard/Panel available at: **[Admin Panel](https://techno-international.vercel.app)**
+This project was built according to the Figma design provided, and it includes an Admin Panel available at: **[Admin Panel](https://techno-international.vercel.app/panel)** to almost manage all the content of the website.

 Both the frontend and backend are deployed on Vercel.
 (Why Vercel?
 See the [Development](#development) section.)